canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 sudo drbdadm status
 ```

-Let's create a mount point for the DRBD block device.
+Create a mount point for the DRBD block device.
 Non-default mount points
 need to be passed to the ``two-node-ha.sh`` script mentioned above, see the
 script for the full list of configurable parameters.